-First, open CMD: press on the start button and type in "CMD," select open.
+First, open CMD: press the start button and type in "CMD," select open.

 CMD needs to know the exact location of the file that is undeletable(in other words, the file path)

-You can locate the path by looking up the properties to a folder or a file.
+You can locate the path by looking up the properties of a folder or a file.
 Windows explorer will show you the pathway.

 Pro-Tip: Windows Explorer will show you the path in short form.
 But you require the long-form for CMD.
 Also, run your CMD as an administrator- you select that right before starting it.